 3. Spend time in nature.
 I started walking my dog again.
 Just little five minute walks with my husband at first but slowly we built this up and just two weeks later we were enjoying thirty-minute walks most days.
 Today I walk at least an hour each day.
 This wouldn’t have been possible without those first five minutes.

 4. Share kindness with others.
 I started giving out random acts of kindness.
 They gave me focus.
 They gave me purpose.
 Most of all they gave me joy!
 The ripple effects continue to uplift me in ways that nothing else can.

 5. Eat better.
 I started cooking more of the beautiful, healthy homemade meals I had done prior to surgery, focusing on using fresh organic ingredients proven for their health-promoting qualities.

 6. Meditate.
 I started meditating again.
 Remaining mindful and focusing on the present moment, rather than letting the past or potential future influence your emotions is key to remaining positive and enjoying life.
 I’d lost touch with this in the weeks following surgery and, as a result, my positivity had wavered.

 7. Read.
 Prior to my surgery I’d immersed myself in learning all I could about cancer and cancer treatment.
 However, since my surgery I had lost that focus and with it, I’d lost one of my greatest passions in life: new knowledge.
 I had also forgotten about the joy of reading a novel and losing yourself in another person’s story.

-Fi Munro PhD is a multi-award winning researcher, author, blogger, speaker and mentor.
-Her new book, How Long Have I Got?
+Fi Munro PhD was a multi-award winning researcher, author, blogger, speaker and mentor.
+Her book, How Long Have I Got?
 Is out now and available on Amazon.